Shnitselon/test/README.md

 install_driver.bat
 {% endhighlight %}

-However, if you want to use a different python interpreter, you will need to install the *virtualenv* package by running *<interpreter-path>\python.exe -m pip install virtualenv* using your python interpreter and then running the command:
+    * If you want to use a different python interpreter, you will need to install the *virtualenv* package by running `<interpreter-path>\python.exe -m pip install virtualenv` using your python interpreter and then running the command:

 {% highlight bash %}
 install_driver.bat "<interpreter-path>\python.exe".
 {% endhighlight %}
 You can specify the driver's python interpreter by adding it as a first argument to the script.